 A Servant's Heart.
-We believe we are called to care about individuals, understand they are created by God in His image, and strive to meet their spiritual and physical needs.
+We believe we are called to care about individuals, understand God creates them in His image, and strive to meet their spiritual and physical needs.

 Stewardship

 Careful Stewardship of Our Resources.
 We believe everything we have comes from God, and we need to use what we are given to fulfill the vision of the College and to maximize our God-given resources.